ddrigmaiden/PDFFindText/README.md

 # PDFFindText
-PDFFindText is a python3 script that searches a PDF for a series of search terms loaded from a JSON file.
+PDFFindText is a command line utility coded in Python3 that searches a PDF for a series of search terms loaded from a JSON file.
 Each time a search term is found, it is highlighted in yellow or emphasized with a red box inside the PDF and a bookmark is added to the PDF table of contents linking to the search term's exact location.
 This allows for using bookmarks to quickly jump to relevant sections of a large PDF with those sections marked via preloaded text searches.
-PDFFindText executes from the command line.

 Usage: